 Functions and benefits of APS

-The primary function of APS is to provide pedestrians who are blind, visually impaired, or deaf-blind with the same information that is readily available to their sighted counterparts.
-This includes things like the status of the walk signal (Walk, Don’t Walk, clearance), the direction of the crosswalk, the location of the destination curb, and the names of the intersecting streets.
+The primary function of APS is to provide pedestrians who are blind, who have low vision, or who are deaf-blind with the same information that is readily available to their sighted counterparts.
+This includes things like the status of the walk indication (Walk, Don’t Walk, Flashing Don’t Walk/Clearance), the direction of the crosswalk, the location of the destination curb, and the names of the intersecting streets.

-The provision of this information, via audible and vibrotactile formats, has been shown to significantly improve crossing performance, enabling more accurate judgments of the onset of the walk phase, fewer crossings during the don’t walk phase, and significantly more crossings completed before the signal changed.
-At a higher level, it allows pedestrians with disabilities to move about, participate in, and enjoy their community–just like everyone else.
+The provision of this information, via audible and vibrotactile formats, has been shown to significantly improve crossing performance, enabling more accurate judgments of the onset of the walk interval, fewer crossings beginning during the Don’t Walk or Flashing Don’t Walk intervals, and significantly more crossings completed before the end of the pedestrian clearance interval.
+At a higher level, it allows pedestrians with disabilities to move about, participate in, and enjoy their communities – just like everyone else.

 How Accessible Pedestrian Signals work

-APS emit an intermittent beep or tick (known as a locator tone) that alerts visually impaired pedestrians to their presence and guides them toward the push button.
-Once they’ve reached the APS, they can use the raised tactile arrow on the push button to confirm their direction of travel and align themselves with the crosswalk.
-(This is especially helpful when there are two APS on a corner as it helps them select the right button to press and tune into.)
+APS emit an intermittent beep or tick (known as a locator tone) that alerts pedestrians who are visually impaired to the presence of the pushbutton, and guides them towards it.
+Once they’ve reached the APS, they can use the raised tactile arrow on the push button to confirm that it is the pushbutton for the street they want to cross.
+(This is especially helpful when there are two APS on a corner as it helps them select the right button to press and listen for.)

-When the walk message turns off and the clearance phase (flashing “Don’t walk” sign) begins, the button can be set to play the locator tone, a different sound, or an audible countdown of how many seconds are left in the clearance phase.
-The cycle ends when the “Don’t walk” sign stops flashing and the locator tone resumes its beep or tick sound.
+When the Walk indication turns off and the pedestrian clearance interval (flashing “Don’t Walk” indication) begins, the button can be set to play the locator tone (required by MUTCD), a different sound, or an audible countdown of how many seconds are left in the clearance interval.
+The cycle ends when the “Don’t Walk” indication stops flashing and the locator tone resumes its beep or tick sound.

 Why APS matter

 At some point, nearly everyone will face an injury or disability that limits their mobility.
-Although APS are generally targeted toward people with vision loss, the fact is they benefit everyone, facilitating safe and independent movement through pedestrian networks regardless of age or ability, race or income.
+Although APS are generally targeted toward people who are blind or who have low vision, the fact is they benefit everyone by facilitating safe and independent movement through pedestrian networks regardless of age, ability, race, or income.
 They are a key component of an accessible, inclusive transportation system.